 National Fire Protection Association Codes No. 54 and No. 58, which establish rules and procedures governing the safe handling of propane, or comparable regulations, have been adopted as the industry standard in all of the states in which we operate.
 In some states these laws are administered by state agencies, and in others they are administered on a municipal level.
 With respect to the transportation of propane by truck, we are subject to regulations promulgated under the Federal Motor Carrier Safety Act.
 These regulations cover the transportation of hazardous materials and are administered by the DOT.
 The transportation of propane by rail is regulated by the Federal Railroad Administration.
 We conduct ongoing training programs to help ensure that our operations are in compliance with applicable regulations.
+We maintain various permits that are necessary to operate our facilities, some of which may be material to our propane operations.
 We believe that the procedures currently in effect at all of our facilities for the handling, storage and distribution of propane are consistent with industry standards and are in compliance in all material respects with applicable laws and regulations.